lfp-coding/Promptly/README.md

 4. Access additional features:
    - Open the chat window for interactive conversations or debugging.
    - Use the prompt selector menu for quick access to all configured prompts.
+5. When running, Promptly creates a tray icon in your system's notification area.
+The tray icon provides quick access to essential functions:
+	- Open the chat window for interactive conversations or debugging prompts.
+	- Access settings to configure your prompts and hotkeys.
+	- Quit Promptly from the tray icon menu.

 ---